Smithsonian/wis/README.rst

 wis.py is essentially a means to automate the retrieval of useful spice-kernels.
 All of the positional calculations are handled using spice/spiceypy.

-wis.py doesn't know about all satellites.
+wis.py does *not* know about *all* satellites.

 So far it only knows about:
 * TESS